 What to do in a fire

-- Shut doors behind you to slow the spread of fire
+- If you can, close doors behind you to stop the fire spreading.

 - Once out, stay out - never go back inside.

 - Meet at the planned meeting place - somewhere safely away from the house.